idodegani/repo-analyst/ARCHITECTURE.md

 - **validate_answer**: Checks that answers include proper citations and meet quality requirements
 - **finalize_answer**: Adds confidence warnings or retry messages based on judge scores

-The pipeline supports retry logic when the judge scores an answer poorly (1-2), attempting to regenerate with feedback.
+The pipeline uses the refined query for embedding to improve retrieval quality, while preserving the original query for context building and answer generation to maintain the user's style and intent.
+Retry logic triggers when the judge scores an answer poorly (1-2), attempting to regenerate with feedback.
 Conversation history is maintained across queries with a configurable maximum of 5 turns.

-### 5. Answer Judge (`core/judge.py`)
+### 6. Answer Judge (`core/judge.py`)

 The AnswerJudge implements an LLM-based evaluation system that scores answers based on how well they are grounded in the retrieved evidence.
 It formats the chunks and answer for evaluation, invokes a judge LLM (can be different from the main LLM for independence), and parses the response to extract scores and feedback.
 Scores range from 1 (not grounded) to 6 (perfectly grounded).
 For scores of 1-2, the system triggers a retry with specific feedback about what needs improvement.

-### 6. CLI Interface (`app.py`)
+### 7. CLI Interface (`app.py`)

 The CLI provides multiple commands for interacting with the system: